Skip to main content

 Wehrle later described how a small refrigerator had fallen on his legs during the collapse, briefly trapping him under debris.

-Although shaken by the experience, he did not require hospitalization.
+Although shaken by the experience, he did not require hospitalisation.

 Stories like Wehrle’s illustrate both the destructive power of tornadoes and the importance of seeking shelter quickly during severe weather warnings.